 That’s another great hook, another way of being remarkable.
 Do you think that’s enough for it to potentially be viral or do you need to have llamas and a pool?

 I definitely think if I have llamas and a pool there might be some greater virality to it for sure.
 But even with the book, it’s a book on Facebook advertising but it’s way more than that.
 Hence the title is not something like how to crush it with Facebook ads or like Facebook ads for dummies even though I guess it is.
 But the title is Give because it’s based on the sole premise of how I approach social advertising in general and the two rules that I have on social advertising.
 Number one, you must give before you ask for anything in return.
 You need to be in the mindset of giving, not selling.
 If you’re going to crush it on social, you have to be in that mindset of, “What can I give in exchange for not just an ask but in exchange for the right to even ask somebody for something?”
 That’s rule number one.
-Rule number two is every step of the marketing process should be valuable in it of itself.
+Rule number two is every step of the marketing process should be valuable in it itself.
 Meaning if someone watches this or any of the marketing that we throw out there, it is my hope and my desire that they get some value from that whether or not they choose to transact with me.
 Hopefully at $3.99 that makes it a pretty simple idea to get.
-We have a book called Give, it’s literally seven plus years of digital marketing experience boiled down to 160 pages, essentially.
+We have a book called Give, it’s literally seven-plus years of digital marketing experience boiled down to 160 pages, essentially.
 I just wanted to really make it a no-brainer so we made it at a price that’s completely affordable for anybody regardless of what situation they’re probably in.
 We attached some great bonuses to it.
 Like you said, they’re going to get $197 video training just for buying the book and that video training in context here is a training that I did to a Mastermind full of doctors who paid $25,000 to be a part of this Mastermind and they had me come in and do a training, and this is a key portion of that training.
 There’s real value in that training.
-Then, as a thank you for sharing it with some of their friends, the three people who shared it the most which leads to sales are going to get one of three gifts that are valued at $10,000 or more.
+Then, as a thank you for sharing it with some of their friends, the three people who shared it the most which lead to sales are going to get one of three gifts that are valued at $10,000 or more.
 A ticket to my Art of Lead Generation Intensive which is a $8,000 value, a bundle of my best-selling courses which is a $2,000 value, or a 55-minute call with me to discuss anything they want practically which is another $2,000 in value.
 We take all that and then on top of it with a title like Give, it’s hard to not give something in return and just sell it so my wife and I decided that 100% of the proceeds are going to go to our charity of choice.
 Our charity of choice is Charity: Water for two reasons.
 Number one I really like Scott Harrison and the message behind everything that clean water represents to the international community.
-But secondly they’re one of the few charities that put 100% of their donations on the field, none of it is tied up in administration, none of it is tied up in any funny business, literally 100% of it is put on the field so for that reason we’re donating 100% of our proceeds to go there.
+But secondly, they’re one of the few charities that put 100% of their donations on the field, none of it is tied up in administration, none of it is tied up in any funny business, literally, 100% of it is put on the field so for that reason we’re donating 100% of our proceeds to go there.
 Combined with that all, hopefully it makes it the no-brainer for most of the people who are watching and listening.
 If I can get creative enough and we come down to the water maybe I’ll just have to rent a llama and a swimming pool and see if we can take it over the top.

 I think we should.